 Little is known about how NTSCI affects individuals in the long-term; however Alberta researchers, with support from RHI and other organizations are hoping to change that with the development of RHSCIR-Alberta.

-explains Nicole McKenzie, a Project Manager and Spinal Cord Injury Research Facilitator at the Foothills Medical Centre in Calgary, Alberta.
+"Non-traumatic spinal cord injury (NTSCI) is hard to define because there can be so many different etiologies or causes," explains Nicole McKenzie, a Project Manager and Spinal Cord Injury Research Facilitator at the Foothills Medical Centre in Calgary, Alberta.
 "Classifying these individuals can be difficult because they may not be seen by a specialist or if they do, be seen by multiple specialists (which makes it difficult to gather information systematically), may have a mild case that only becomes severe enough to require surgery or be identified years after they begin to experience symptoms."
 Because of this, the NTSCI population has not been historically studied as often as the traumatic population.
 The result?
-"There is a huge sub-set of the SCI population that we don't yet understand well."
+"There is a huge subset of the SCI population that we don't yet understand well."

 The Rick Hansen SCI Registry connection